-Increasingly, heroin is being cut with the deadly synthetic opioid, fentanyl.
-Up to 50 times more powerful than heroin, fentanyl is manufactured both legally and illegally, then used as a cutting agent in powder heroin or pressed into counterfeit pills, and made to look like in-demand painkillers.
-Because illicit drugs are not regulated, drugs mixed with fentanyl can trigger overdose even more rapidly (even among experienced drug users).
-From 2013 to 2016, opioid-related deaths doubled in the region.
+Increasingly, Heroin is being laced with the deadly synthetic Opioid, Fentanyl.
+Up to 50 times more powerful than Heroin, Fentanyl is manufactured both legally and illegally, then used as a cutting agent in powder Heroin or pressed into counterfeit pills, and made to look like in-demand painkillers.
+Because illicit drugs are not regulated, drugs mixed with Fentanyl can trigger overdose even more rapidly (even among experienced drug users).
+From 2013 to 2016, Opioid-related deaths doubled in the region.

 Drug Addiction Statistics for Memphis